Food in School

 We do try to help children to develop good table manners and the correct use of cutlery, but lunch-time supervisors’ duties are demanding and time limited, and it is of enormous help when parents can encourage good table manners and prepare children for eating socially.

 Parents are welcome to join the children for a school meal.
 Please simply let the school office know at the beginning of the week.
 The cost of a meal for adults is £3.50.

 Juniors Packed lunch

 Junior children who do not wish to take a school meal may bring a packed lunch.
-Please include food you know your child enjoys and check that you send an appropriate quantity (approximately the amount he or she would eat at home).
-Often children bring far more than they can manage.
+Please include food you know your child enjoys and check that you send an appropriate quantity as children can often bring far more than they can manage.
 We send lunch boxes home with all the cartons, wrappings and peel etc to help parents monitor how much their child is eating.

 Because meals are provided free for infant children, the implications this has for the school's resources and our educational aims for healthy lifestyles, we can only allow for juniors bringing in a packed lunch.
 Any infant child not wishing to take up the offer a free school meal will need to be collected from the school site for the lunch period (12:00-13:00).

 The school must be informed of all food allergies.
 The kitchen can cater for all dietary needs, but we also need to be aware of allergies among children who only eat food from home as this may have an implication for lunch-time seating arrangements and also of course during cooking classes.
 Currently, in recognition of some specific needs, Marlborough operates a nut free policy.